 2) Pull up the vehicle details tile by tapping or dragging the grey arrow.

 If your Check Engine Light appears, Zubie will alert you about the problem.
-The associated Diagnostic Code (DTC code) and description is shown in the app.
+The associated Diagnostic Code (DTC) and description is shown in the app.

 Most service providers charge a hefty fee for providing the same diagnosis.
 Now you can give your mechanic the code in advance to determine if it is a critical issue that needs to be fixed!